 My mother didn’t howl in anguish.
-But the tears began, then a deep hiccuping sobbing.
+But the tears began, then a deep hiccupping sobbing.
 I was too shocked to process the information for a minute, and sat, mouth agape, staring at one doctor then the other, trying to tell if this was some kind of joke.
-When my mother started wailing, I turned to hold her, and we cried together.
-It seemed like ten minutes long, her arms squeezing my chest, hands kneading my lower back as if she was trying to get a good grip to lift me.
-I dug my face deeper into her shoulder–as if I kept my face buried there, in the knit of her sweater–then this couldn’t be true.
+When my mother started wailing, I stood to hold her, and we cried together.
+It seemed like ten minutes long, her arms around my chest, her hands kneading my lower back as if she was trying to get a good grip to lift me.
+I dug my face deeper into her shoulder.
+If I kept my face buried there, in the knit of her sweater, then this couldn’t be true.
 I felt exposed, our pain open for everyone to see, and I wished there was somewhere we could hide.
 My mind kept trying to backtrack on itself, to earlier in the day, when he was alive.
 Trying to forget, to make it unreal.
 I peeked around my mother’s tangle of blond-gray hair to see if the doctors had left.
 They hadn’t, and stood waiting, like funeral attendants.

-Eventually, when we’d recovered a little, Dr. Rawlins knelt down on his haunches and explained that there were counselors on staff we could talk to, and encouraged us to set up appointments.
+Eventually, when we’d recovered a little, and sat, Dr. Rawlins kneeled down on his haunches and explained that there were counselors on staff we could talk to, and encouraged us to set up appointments.
 But first we should come and pay our last respects.

 When we finally stood up, I wiped my eyes, and struggled to keep my balance.
 In that movement the only thing that kept me on my feet was that I couldn’t believe the old man was dead.
 I needed to see him, to prove the doctors were lying.
 Somehow, I also knew that he was gone.
 This whole scene was a dream, or some alternate reality.
 It wasn’t happening.

 For a moment I felt thin, weightless as rice paper, free of all my other minor worries.
-My grades didn’t matter, Kim didn’t matter, the election didn’t matter.
+My grades didn’t matter, the election didn’t matter.
 It was all mundane, tiny, compared to what had happened.
-I felt a sudden fury then, following the doctors back up to the room, while nurses walked briskly past us over the beige tile floors, casting looks of professional sympathy.
+I felt a sudden fury following the doctors back up to the room as nurses walked briskly past us casting looks of professional sympathy.
 How could the world just go on, with no one caring, no one stopping to ask about him?
 This anger was immediately subsumed by my icy thought from earlier: why do we even struggle to accomplish anything in this life?
 We’re gone so quickly.
 My father had written three books in his fifty years here, and raised one son and one daughter.
 Almost nothing in the eyes of the world.
 How would history remember him?
 It wouldn’t.